 Ms. Lazarewicz presented a proposal on behalf of the California Workforce Association.
 The requested funding amount of \$749,924 provides training and technical assistance crucial to the success of California's efforts in meeting the challenges of preparing the workforce for the future.
 Annually, CWA sponsors a number of workshops and conferences on workforce policy, One-Stop partnerships and service delivery, and youth employment and training.
 This will be CWA's sixth ETP-funded project and the fourth in the last five years with good performance.
 CWA represents all 45 workforce development boards in the State of California and over 70 members from Labor, Education, Industry, Chambers of Commerce, Government, and community-based organizations.
 CWA also sponsors a number of on workforce policy and youth employment and training.
-Employers are primarily manufacturing companies that seek retraining to enhance skills of employees to improve productivity and eliminate waste from work processes.
+Employees to improve productivity and eliminate waste from work processes.
 Additionally, CWA will provide medical skills training to ensure all regulatory changes are met while improving quality processes, outcomes, and measures.
 Training will help employers meet competitive challenges.
 Please also note that there is an update to CWA's active project list on page 7 - they are currently at 100% of the approved amount.